Talking to ourselves harshly comes quite naturally, yet it seems ‘weird’ to deliberately talk to ourselves in a positive way.

 “If I love myself despite my infinite faults, how can I hate anyone at the glimpse of a few faults.” – Swami Vivekananda

 The sad truth is that for the most part we were all taught the following lesson, “no you’re not allowed to just be human!”
-We all hold too much shame, guilt and self judgement over everything that we’ve done ‘wrong’, and it’s only when we can look at our own shortcomings with kindness that we’re able to allow the people around us to also just be human.
+We all hold too much shame, guilt and self judgement over everything that we’ve ever done ‘wrong’, and it’s only when we can look at our own shortcomings with kindness that we’re able to allow the people around us to also just be human.

 So how do we create a kinder inner narrative?
 How do we look upon ourselves with kindness, especially since we are all so flawed?